mollyincali/whatsinyourcart/README.md

 - This dataset is made up of over 3 million food items orders from about 120,000 customers

 - MVP: Can we determine if a customer will reorder a particular item?
-- MVP: Can we increase a customers basekt size through personalization?
+- MVP: Can we increase a customers basket size through personalization?
 ## The Customer
 ###### Image below tells us customers are there for produce and value the "Organic" label
 ![title](images/highestreorder.png)